 Roasted Poblano and Goat Cheese Sweet Potato Cakes with a delicious Poblano Avocado Crema for dipping are the perfect small bite for summer parties! (gluten-free, vegetarian)

 My husband and I love to make tapas for a fun date night at home, so when I heard that this month’s Recipe ReDux theme was small bites, I was super excited.
-Tapas are a fun way to enjoy a variety of flavors in a single meal, and in traditional Spanish style, tapas night is a long, relaxing experience best enjoyed with a nice bottle of wine.
+Tapas are a fun way to enjoy a variety of flavors in a single meal, and in the traditional Spanish style, tapas night is a long, relaxing experience best enjoyed with a nice bottle of wine.
 It’s also a fun way to use up whatever random things you have in your refrigerator!

 One of my favorite small bites to make in the summer is a platter of these Roasted Poblano and Goat Cheese Sweet Potato Bites with a Roasted Poblano Avocado Crema for dipping.
-It’s a super delicious (and secretly healthy) appetizer for any get together!
+It’s a super delicious (and secretly healthy) appetizer for any get-together!

-The roasted poblano, corn and chipotle add and delicious smokiness to the sweet potato and is complemented perfectly by creamy goat cheese.
+The roasted poblano, corn and chipotle add and delicious smokiness to the sweet potato and are complemented perfectly by creamy goat cheese.
 Plus the delicious avocado dipping sauce with more roasted poblano for dipping these delicious bites in is simply irresistible (I mean, I could eat the stuff with a spoon)!

 What’s really great about these yummy southwestern-style sweet potato cakes is that they are actually super healthy!
 They’re made with vitamin-rich veggies and they’re baked, not fried, so you get all the flavor without a lot of fat.
 Plus the avocado and greek yogurt make a super creamy dipping sauce sans mayo.
 And since you bake them all at once, you don’t have to stand in front of the stove flipping potato cakes while you miss out on all the fun.
 It’s the perfect solution for any party!